mr-frying-pan/RVC/compiler/README.md

 # RISC-V compiler, disassembler and interpreter

-I am using my own executable format, and my own values for many constants left undefined in the spec (e.g. OP-IMM, or maybe I am blind, but I'd say <kbd>Ctrl</kbd>+<kbd>f</kbd> should have enough eyes).
+I am using my own executable format.
 Not following any ideology, workflow or anything like that, this is mostly just to learn C++.

 ## Instruction sets